 It’s no secret that the art scene in Montréal is one of the best in North America; the city is known for spurring some of the world’s most famous and established art museums.
 There’s so much to experience throughout the city’s network of colorful neighborhoods.
-Whatever your niche is — architecture, fashion, tattoo art, or even circuses—you can hop through modish districts and uncover hidden gem galleries brimming with innovative contemporary works, ancient artifacts, and more.
+Whatever your niche is — architecture, vintage thrift stores, tattoo art, or even circuses—you can hop through modish districts and uncover hidden gem galleries brimming with innovative contemporary works, ancient artifacts, and more.

 Highlighting an assortment of works created throughout multiple mediums of fine art, including fashion, theatre, painting, music, photography, and cinema, the Montréal Museum Of Fine Arts is the oldest and most spacious art gallery in Canada.
 This central downtown museum showcases a collection of Canadian and Quebec heritage art, as well as international work that spans mediums and centuries, spread out between five separate, interconnected pavilions.
 Including over 80 exhibition galleries, a concert hall, cinema, boutique, and a sculpture garden, this treasure trove destination is sure to captivate you for hours.

 Located across from the McGill Campus in the downtown core of the city, The Mccord Museum is an established destination featuring a seemingly endless collection of preserved fashion, artwork, manuscripts, and photographs.
 Originally founded in 1921 by David Ross McCord, the museum was initially intended to display his family’s archival collections, but has since developed to conserve over one million objects.
 Celebrating the unique history of Montréal, the McCord has an ever-changing array of exhibits curated around historical themes, such as preserved clothing and artifacts of First Nations and Inuit cultures and a collection of pristine dresses detailing the artistic journey of Dior.